-#1 - Behind the Lens: From Forest Resources to Photography: My Conservation Journey
+#1 - From Forest Resources to Photography: My Conservation Journey

 I began capturing what I saw, not just for documentation, but for meaning.
 A turtle basking on a log became a moment of quiet resilience.
 The light filtering through trees transformed into a scene worth remembering.